kevin-foreman/README-Generator/README.md

 Professional README Generator

 ## Description
-This application generates a dynamix README.MD file based on a user's input.
+This application generates a dynamic README.MD file based on a user's input.

 ## Table of Contents
 * [Installation](#installation)